vrutthummar/vrutthummar/readme.md

-# Hi there, I'm Vrut Thumar 👋
+# Hi there, I'm Vrut Thummar 👋

 ### 🚀 Full Stack & Mobile Developer | 5+ Years Experience
 I am a passionate Full Stack Developer specializing in building robust, scalable web and mobile applications.
 With over 5 years of experience, I bridge the gap between complex backend logic and intuitive frontend design.
 Currently exploring the intersection of **AI** and **Mobile Development**.